Ashyaa/birtho/README.md

 # TODO
 ## Scoreboard commands:
-- By user
+- By user: list of missing items
-- For the whole server
+- For the whole server: score ranking for all players that have played (that have used trick or treat at least once)

 ## A `how to play` command
 - By DM
 - On the server itself

 ## Game
-- Trick or Treat system: users have to use the correct command for each monster
-  - Random or fixed by monster?
-- Score system
+- 15 monsters; 1pt for a common item, 5 for uncommon, 10 for rare (240 points total)
+- items spawns: 50% - 35% - 15%
 - Winner announcement (give a role to the winner?)